wp-plugins/woocommerce-nl-alternative/readme.txt

 > This plugin requires the <a href="http://wordpress.org/extend/plugins/woocommerce/">WooCommerce plugin</a>.

-It is an alternative to the <a href="http://wordpress.org/extend/plugins/woocommerce-nl/">WooCommerce (nl) plugin</a> which uses the formal "u" form.
+It is an alternative to the <a href="http://wordpress.org/extend/plugins/woocommerce-nl/">WooCommerce (nl) plugin</a> which uses the formal 'u' form.
-This plugin uses the informal "je" form.
+This plugin uses the informal 'je' form.

 == Installation ==